marivallekjelby/homework/Eksamen/Readme.md

 h(i) = x_(i+1) - x_i

+In general a cubic spline is a piecewise cubic function that is used to interpolate a set of data points, and it is a method that guarantees smoothness at the data points.
+The cubic spline we minimizes the total curvature of the interpolating function.
+When we use a spline to interpolate we avoid the problem of Runge’s phenomenon, which is oscillation at the edges of the interval.
+The cubic spline function is continous with its first and second derivatives, which is what goves us our conditions for the coefficients.
+Since the spline has 0

+To build the spline I followed the process of cubic splines in the document "interpolation" from week 11.
+It was especially used to compute the

-To build the spline I first moved the user variables to global variables.
-Then I replaced the firstand last values of the arrays....
+first moved the user variables to global variables.
+Then I replaced the first and last values of the arrays....

-rate myself!!!!!
+I have us